Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

 By pulling back the universal tropical expansion over $T$ to $\sigma$ we obtain a subdivision $\Upsilon_\sigma$ of $\Sigma_X\times\sigma$ whose support equal to that of $\Sigma_\sigma$.
 Pass to a common refinement $\Delta_\sigma$, which again, after shrinking $\sigma$ is flat over $\sigma$ and therefore gives rise to a rough expansion over $S_\sigma'$.
 After performing another ramified base change, we obtain a new expansion and a morphism of expansions associated to the map $\Delta_\sigma\to \Upsilon_\sigma$

-As strong transversality is stable under additional subdivision, the closure of $\mathcal Z_\rho$ inside $\mathcal Y_{\sigma}^\Delta$ is strongly transverse.
+As algebraic transversality is stable under additional subdivision, the closure of $\mathcal Z_\rho$ inside $\mathcal Y_{\sigma}^\Delta$ is algebraically transverse.
 By construction, any component of the special fiber that is contracted by this map carries a tube subscheme.
-It follows from arguments of Li--Wu that the resulting family is strongly transverse~\cite{LiWu15,Wu07}.
-It follows from the definitions that the resulting family satisfies the DT stability condition, so we conclude existence of limits. \end{proof}
+The resulting family is therefore also algebraically transverse, and satisfies the DT stability condition.
+We conclude existence of limits. \end{proof}

 The order of the base change required for an extension can be controlled.
-We produced a map $\sigma\to T$ and momentarily view it as a map only at the level of the $\QQ$ structures.
+We produced a map $\sigma\to T$ and momentarily view it as a map only at the level of the $\QQ$-structures.
 The cone $\sigma$ can be equipped with an integral structure coming from the value group of $R$ or any of finite extensions.
 When equipped with the integral structure coming from $R$ the map to $T$ above may not be given by an integer linear map.
 The restriction to $\rho$ is an inclusion.
-There is a minimal base change in these circumstances, obtained passage to a finite index sublattice of the standard lattice in $N_S$, such that the map can be extended, giving rise to a family of stable ideal sheaves.
-Strong transversality and DT stability are unaffected by further base change, we can conclude \textit{a posteriori} that the family produced by this minimal extension is transverse and stable.
+There is a minimal base change in these circumstances, obtained by passage to a finite index sublattice of the standard lattice in $N_S$, such that the map can be extended, giving rise to a family of stable ideal sheaves.
+Algebraic transversality and DT stability are unaffected by further base change, we can conclude \textit{a posteriori} that the family produced by this minimal extension is transverse and stable.

 Call the minimal extension constructed above as the \textit{distinguished} extension.
 We conclude the proof of properness by verifying the distinguished extension is the only one.

 \begin{proposition} Given a morphism $\spec K\to \mathsf{DT}(X|D)$ and an extension $\spec R''\to \mathsf{DT}(X|D)$ from a ramified base change, it is obtained by pulling back the distinguished extension above. \end{proposition}